mightymeld/mightymeld-memory/README.md

 This animation shows how the game should look in it’s final form.
 The game mechanics are already implemented but the UI needs styling and structure.

+Once loaded in MightyMeld, you should set your frame(s) to 400px wide (mobile size).
+You only need to work on that size for the speed run challenge.

 ![Animation of completed game](docs/solution.gif)

 ### Here are full size renders of the app screens